BeStateless/RAMCloud/README.md

 This will place all of the RAMCloud build artifacts at `./RAMCloud/install`.

+Less common: If an inner RAMCloud directory was already existing, and you do NOT want to refresh patches from `patches/series` you can do:

+    ./config/make-ramcloud --nopatch

 (Optional) One other thing you can do within this development environment shell is run the unit tests for RAMCloud.
 Note, in order to do that, you must pass the `--debug` option when you compile RAMCloud with the `./config/make-ramcloud`